darius/cant/guide.md

 ```

 You can also say `incant -i filename.cant` to load the file and then
 start the listener.
-If you're already in the listener, use `load`:
+If you're already in the listener, use `(load "filename")`
+or `,l filename` for short:

 ```
 $ ./incant
--> (load "examples/fizzbuzz.cant")
+-> ,l examples/fizzbuzz.cant
 1
 2
 Fizz